AnkDos/code-20201010-ankurpandey/readme.md

-# A Simple python BMI calcutaor
+# A Simple python BMI Calculator
 ## To calculate the BMI from the data in a very large JSON file using ijson

 ### Source Code : https://github.com/AnkDos/code-20201010-ankurpandey/blob/master/bmiankdos/module.py